-To improve the quality of life of the vulnerable through health services, economic services and housing stability.
+To improve the quality of life of the older adults and persons with disabilities through integrated health services, economic services and housing stability.

 A world where people have access to what they need to live their best lives, believing that anything is possible.

-Lee County’s vulnerable population is considerable; statistics have identified that nearly 1 in 8 residents are living below the poverty level and approximately 3,000 people in Lee County identified as homeless in 2021. (these current demographics are expected to be negatively amplified for both of these conditions due to Hurricane Ian).
+Lee County’s vulnerable population is considerable; statistics have identified that nearly 1 in 8 residents are living below the poverty level and approximately 3,000 people in Lee County identified as homeless in 2021. (these current demographics have been negatively amplified for both of these conditions due to Covid- 19 and Hurricane Ian).

 Since beginning our work, we have helped many find the path to living their best lives.